Stability conditions on Kuznetsov components

 \section{A Bogomolov inequality}

-To construct Bridgeland stability conditions on the Kuznetsov component of a cubic fourfold, we need to be able to define tilt-stability on the category $\Db(\P^3,\cB_0)$ introduced in the previous section.
-To this end, we need a Bogomolov inequality for slope-stable torsion-free sheaves in $\Coh(\P^3,\cB_0)$.
+To construct stability conditions on the Kuznetsov component of a cubic fourfold, we need to define tilt-stability on the category $\Db(\P^3,\cB_0)$ introduced in the previous section.
+This requires a Bogomolov inequality for slope-stable torsion-free sheaves in $\Coh(\P^3,\cB_0)$.
 This is the content of this section.